python-telegram-bot/python-telegram-bot/docs/substitutions/global.rst

 .. |chat_id_group| replace:: Unique identifier for the target chat or username of the target supergroup (in the format ``@supergroupusername``).

+.. |message_thread_id| replace:: Unique identifier for the target message thread of the forum topic.

 .. |parse_mode| replace:: Send Markdown or HTML, if you want Telegram apps to show bold, italic, fixed-width text or inline URLs in your bot's message.
 See the constants in :class:`telegram.constants.ParseMode` for the available modes.

 .. |allow_sending_without_reply| replace:: Pass :obj:`True`, if the message should be sent even if the specified replied-to message is not found.